gbv/rdffilter/README.md

 Filter modules can either be referenced by filename or by name of a file in the [modules directory](modules) of this package.
 Please have a look at the latter for examples of filter modules.
 A filter function can return:

 - `true` to keep the triple

-- an object or an array of objects to replace the triple
+- an object or an array of objects to replace the triple.
+To add triples *in addition to* the original triple, return an array with the original triple *as first element* (otherwise the original triple will not be counted as kept but as removed and added).

 - any falsy value (`false`, `undefined`, `null`) to filter out the triple

 Returned objects are expected to conform to RDF/JS Quad Interface.
 This package uses [N3](https://www.npmjs.com/package/n3) so you can use its factory methods.
 A slightly more complex example below: